ropensci/roweb3/content/blog/2025-10-21-ship-multiverse/index.md

 Will Landau recently introduced the R-multiverse, [a new way to publish R packages](/commcalls/r-multiverse/), during an rOpenSci community call.[^posit]
 After that event, a [coworking](/blog/2023/06/21/coworking/) session allowed even more discussion between Will, his R-multiverse fellow administrators Jeroen Ooms and Maëlle Salmon, and community members.

-A key mission in that coworking session was to submit packages to the multiverse live!
+A key mission in that coworking session was to submit packages to the R-multiverse live!
 Following the [instructions](https://r-multiverse.org/contributors.html), any package maintainer wishing to send their software to the community repository needs to:

 - create a GitHub or GitLab release of their package;
 - open a Pull Request to the [contributions](https://github.com/r-multiverse/contributions) GitHub repository, adding a text file that contains the URL to the repository.[^json]

-Will also showed an R function that allows to perform local checks on the package before submitting: [`multiverse.internals::review_package()`](https://r-multiverse.org/multiverse.internals/reference/review_package.html).
+Will also shared an R function that allows you to perform R-multiverse package checks locally before submitting: [`multiverse.internals::review_package()`](https://r-multiverse.org/multiverse.internals/reference/review_package.html).

 Three packages were submitted during the coworking session!